Balchandar/intentusnet/README.md

 ### 🔗 MCP-Compatible Architecture

-The architecture aligns with MCP:
+The architecture is compatible with MCP:

 - Agents can be wrapped as MCP tools
 - Accept MCP tool requests